qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/12 - The Angel.md

 ## Description

 * Massive stone statue of an angel
-*  Wings made out of finders
+*  Wings made out of fingers
-* Two hangs covering eyes
+* Two hands covering eyes
 * Two hands covering chest
 	* Chains of blood connected to hands that cover chest
 	* Held by hands on the ground